 THIS DATABASE IS AVAILABLE THROUGH EBSCOHOST.
 The editor-librarians at Harmonie Park Press have surveyed data from more than 700 international music periodicals.
 Topics concerned with every aspect of the classical and popular world of music are thoroughly categorized and organized according to the framework of an internal Subject List which includes both Subject and Geographic headings.
 Covering all styles and genres of music, The Music Index duly cites book reviews, obituaries, new periodicals, and news and articles about music, musicians, and the music industry. [from their web site]

 The Canterbury Dictionary of Hymnology is an essential reference resource for scholars of global hymnody, with information on the hymns of many countries and languages, and a strong emphasis on the historical as well as the contemporary.
 The Canterbury Dictionary of Hymnology offers: over 4000 individual entries and more than 300 authors from over 30 countries writing on hymns of the Judaeo-Christian tradition, from the earliest years to those written today.
+Contact the library for passkeys.

 A new addition to the Martin Music Library resources is the Online Center for Hymnological Research (CHR), an online digital archive of the rare hymnals in the music library collection.
 Dr. Ed Steele has been the project manager and coordinator of this endeavor.
 This on-going project provides PDFs of these rare documents for your perusal and research.